 These road rules came into effect in July 1989 and Known by name, ‘Rules of the Road Regulation’ under the Indian Motor Vehicle Act 1988.
 These rules applied to all citizens and vehicle drivers to maintain a systematic traffic system for the safety of the people.
-Any violation of these road rules or traffic rules will lead to penalty and severe punishment as traffic challan.
-This traffic challan will be the prime discussion subject of this article.
+Any traffic violation of these road rules or traffic rules will lead to penalty and severe punishment as traffic challan in India .
+This traffic E challan will be the prime discussion subject of this article.

-But there are different types of traffic challan depending on the offence, severity of the offence and cooperation of the driver.
+But there are different types of traffic challan in India depending on the offence, severity of the offence and cooperation of the driver.
 Here are the different types of traffic challan in India.

-There are different types of traffic chalan depending on the offence, vehicle and the situation.
+There are different types of traffic challan in India depending on the offence, vehicle and the situation.
 I am listing those below.

 |Offence||Penalty Amount||Act and Section|